What is an actor?

 8. Get signed by an agent

 As you gain experience as an actor, you can pursue different acting positions at theaters, theme parks, and production studios.
 Your acting career will involve many hours getting ready, rehearsing lines, working with others, and becoming a natural entertainer.
-As you expand your role as an actor, there will be other opportunities for you to take at work.
+As you expand your role, there will be other opportunities for you to take at work.

-Below is a list of alternative positions that are natural career paths for actors:
+Below is a list of alternative positions that are natural career paths:

 - Acting Agent

 - Radio Presenter

 - Voice-over Actor